Marcus Semien Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the third-best in the league.
+- The pitching staff for the White Sox has a collective 9.6 K/9 to pace the league.

-- The White Sox have the 24th-ranked team ERA among all league pitching staffs (4.61).
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.59).

-- White Sox pitchers combine to give up 148 total home runs at a rate of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to allow the second-most home runs in baseball (150 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.